cobuildlab/cobuildlab-web/src/pages/development-blog/single-way-communication-architecture-pattern-for-frontend-applications.md

 image: null
 ---

-For many years Software Developers have face different challenges building User Interfaces: Rendering, Event handling, external systems communications, loose coupling of elements, separations of concerns, components communication, state management, routers, navigations, etc, etc, etc, resulting in many many solutions from different specialties, desktop, mobile, web, etc. Some of then have been effective, some other not so much, and over the years several attemps have been made to communicate this solutions to other developers using design or achitectural patterns.
+For many years Software Developers have face different challenges building User Interfaces: Rendering, Event handling, external systems communications, loose coupling of elements, separations of concerns, components communication, state management, routers, navigations, etc, etc, etc, resulting in many many solutions from different specialties, desktop, mobile, web, etc. Some of them have been effective, some other not so much, and over the years several attempts have been made to communicate these solutions to other developers using a design or architectural patterns.

 >> An architectural pattern is a general, reusable solution to a commonly occurring problem in software architecture within a given context.[1]
 Architectural patterns are similar to software design patterns but have a broader scope.
 The architectural patterns address various issues in software engineering, such as computer hardware performance limitations, high availability and minimization of a business risk.
 Some architectural patterns have been implemented within software frameworks.